salire123/talk-with-chat-gpt-webui/README.md

 5. Start chatting with ChatGPT models.

 ##  Dependencies
-TalkWithChatGPTWebUI relies on the following dependencies:
+Talk-With-Chat-GPT-WebUI relies on the following dependencies:

 ChatGPT API: A Python wrapper for OpenAI’s GPT model that allows easy integration with web applications.
 Tortoise TTS: A text-to-speech library that converts text into natural sounding speech using deep learning models.